want to install my Operating System (OS) fresh . (100% HP centric)

 The only hardware changes that can negatively impact the activation status once you upgrade are changes to the:

-The PC has many hidden serial numbers inside that MS used to make up a hash code.
+The PC has many hidden serial numbers inside that MS might use to make up a hash code. (to ID YOU PC)

-MAC addresses (your NIC is serialized as does the WIFI chips)
+MAC addresses (your NIC is serialized as does the WIFI chip ,most PC have both)

 HDD serials. (using STAT bus commands ! )